ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## Using additional link relations

 * "item" {{!RFC6573}}.
-When used in an API Catalog document, the "item" link relation identifies a target resource that represents an API that is a member of the API Catalog.
+When used in an API catalog document, the "item" link relation identifies a target resource that represents an API that is a member of the API catalog.

-* Other link relations may be utilised in an API Catalog to convey metadata descriptions for API links.
+* Other link relations may be utilised in an API catalog to convey metadata descriptions for API links.

-# The API Catalog document {#api-catalog}
+# The API catalog document {#api-catalog}

-The API Catalog is a document listing hyperlinks to a Publisher's APIs.
-The Publisher may host this API Catalog document at any URI(s) they choose.
-As illustration, the API Catalog document URI of `https://www.example.com/my_api_catalog.json` can be requested directly, or via a request to `https://www.example.com/.well-known/api-catalog`, which the Publisher will resolve to `https://www.example.com/my_api_catalog`.
+The API catalog is a document listing hyperlinks to a Publisher's APIs.
+The Publisher may host this API catalog document at any URI(s) they choose.
+As illustration, the API catalog document URI of `https://www.example.com/my_api_catalog.json` can be requested directly, or via a request to `https://www.example.com/.well-known/api-catalog`, which the Publisher will resolve to `https://www.example.com/my_api_catalog`.

-The Publisher MUST publish the API Catalog document in the Linkset format `application/linkset+json` (section 4.2 of {{!RFC9264}}).
+The Publisher MUST publish the API catalog document in the Linkset format `application/linkset+json` (section 4.2 of {{!RFC9264}}).
 In addition, the Publisher MAY make additional formats available via content negotiation (section 5.3 of {{!HTTP}}) to their